Get access to exclusive updates, the latest news and the inside scoop 🍨

 Theme Architecture 🏗️

-If you’re a little hazy on how Online Store 2.0 is different from other themes on Shopify’s e-commerce platform, this tutorial will clear things up.
+If you’re a little hazy on how Online Store 2.0 is different from other Shopify themes on the e-commerce platform, this tutorial will clear things up.

-Discover what makes the 2.0 theme architecture different from the rest, alongside the purpose of meta fields and how you can use them within your own Shopify store.
+Discover what makes the Online Store 2.0 Shopify theme architecture different from the rest, alongside the purpose of meta fields and how you can use them within your own Shopify store.

-Additionally, if you want to learn how these elements work together to make the theme editor more powerful and customisable for stores on the platform, listen to ShopifyDevs on YouTube, where all things 2.0 are discussed:
+Additionally, if you want to learn how these elements work together to make the Shopify theme editor more powerful and customisable for stores on the platform, listen to ShopifyDevs on YouTube, where all things Online Store 2.0 are discussed:

 3 Guiding Principles

-Shopify's mission is to empower creatives and due to the inventiveness of developers, the designs of Shopify stores are increasingly advanced.
+Shopify's mission is to empower creatives and due to the inventiveness of Shopify developers, the designs for stores on the platform are increasingly advanced.

-The biggest and boldest upgrade that the platform has ever shipped to the online store gives power to merchants to build storefronts, so this point had to make a feature within today's Shopify guide.
+The biggest and boldest upgrade that the platform has ever shipped to Shopify stores gives power back to the merchant to build their storefront, so this point had to make a feature within today's Shopify guide.

-Merchants come here to configure their store’s design.
+Merchants come here to configure their Shopify store’s design.

-This is a great way to be more productive and offer new e-commerce platform features when building a website theme or app for your online store.
+This is a great way to be more productive and offer new e-commerce platform features when building a Shopify theme or app for your online store.

-With this new update, website themes are now completely modular and are composed of reusable sections, so they’re kind of like an online store’s lego bricks.
+With this new update, Shopify themes are now completely modular and are composed of reusable sections, so they’re kind of like an online store’s lego bricks.

-To make this possible, Shopify has had to change how themes are structured:
+To make this possible, the platform has had to change how Shopify themes are structured:

-As you’ll come to understand within today's Shopify guide, templates play a huge role in this update, from the structure of a web page, to how each setting is configured.
+As you’ll come to understand within today's Shopify guide, templates play a huge role in this update, from the structure of a web page, to how each setting is configured across each Shopify design.

-Now all of the theme’s Liquid code is contained within sections.
+Now all Liquid code within a Shopify theme is contained within sections.
 Additionally, merchants can also add multiple template files, mapped products and different collections to their store.